appreciated/browser-support/README.md

 # Browser Support

-Some Vaadin addons do not bring any IE support, which isn't too much of a problem since actually only <3% use it.
-But instead of presenting the users an unusable UI, it might be a good idea to tell them that your application does not support it anymore.
+Some Vaadin addons do not bring any IE support, which actually isn't too much of a problem since actually only <3% use it.
+But instead of presenting the users an unusable UI, it is a better idea to tell them right at the first visit that your application does not support the browser of their choice.

-This addon allows to tell this the user easily, motivates the user to download another browser and ask them to visit the website again.
+This addon allows to tell this the user easily and also motivates them to download another browser and asks to visit the website again.

 ## Development instructions